 Unfortunately, not everything has gone as planned when it comes to Zoom and cybersecurity.
 They have recently come under fire from numerous regulatory authorities, including the New York Attorney General, due to the rise of something called Zoombombing.
 In this cyberattack, people crash virtual meetings using Zoom.
 Then, they do everything from creating unwanted or inappropriate distractions to stealing people’s information.
-For this reason, it is important for everyone to understand the potential risks with this video conferencing solution as well as explore some potential alternatives.
+For this reason, it is essential for everyone to understand the potential risks with this video conferencing solution as well as explore some possible alternatives.

 The Problems with Zoom

-Zoom has quickly positioned itself as one of the top video conferencing options on the market; however, there are a few concerns related to their cybersecurity, or lack of it.
+Zoom has quickly positioned itself as one of the top video conferencing options on the market; however, there are a few concerns related to their cybersecurity or lack of it.

 For example, there is a Company Directory at Zoom that groups together users who have the same domain on their email addresses, also known as the “@” portion of the email.
-This means that thousands of people could have their email addresses exposed because Zoom groups them together, thinking they are coworkers, when they are actually total strangers.
+This means that thousands of people could have their email addresses exposed because of Zoom groups them together, thinking they are coworkers when they are total strangers.
 For example, lots of people have Gmail email addresses but do not know each other, let alone work together.

-In addition, the default setting on Zoom meetings is public.
+Besides, the default setting on Zoom meetings is public.
 This means that nearly anyone with the link to the meeting can access it.
 This leads to the rise of Zoombombing, as people may unwittingly share the Zoom link to the meeting in a public location.

 Finally, Zoom meetings are not as encrypted as was previously thought.
 While Zoom’s encryption protects the user’s Wi-Fi connection, Zoom itself can still access the meeting.
 This provides hackers with an entry into Zoom’s software and its meetings.